stoyonaga/EECS-Notes/README.md

     - Linux Workshop: October 31, 2021 (1 - 2 p.m.
 EST)

 # Requests
-If you would like to access the comprehensive recitation notes, please contact me via direct messaging.
+If you would like to access the comprehensive recitation notes, or request repositories for a particular course, please contact me via direct messaging.

 # Contributing